-MAFF may propose to the RGC to revise the classification of an area in the protection forest to production forest, based on new study data provided by the Forestry Administration showing that the area has sufficient potential for extraction of timber and/or NTFPs.
+MAFF may propose to the RGC to revise the classification of an area in the protection forest to production forest.
+This is on the provision that new study data by the Forestry Administration shows that the area has sufficient potential for extraction of timber and/or NTFPs.
 Otherwise, the harvesting of harvest timber products and/or NTFPs within the protection forest shall be prohibited (Forest Law, article 28).